DataDog/integrations-extras/freshservice/README.md

 {{/is_alert}}
 When your monitor triggers an alert, a new ticket appears in your Freshservice dashboard.
 If you choose not to use a conditional statement, a new ticket is created when the monitor recovers because the webhook is triggered again.

-Limitations
+### Limitations

 Ticket Creation
 The Webhooks integration can only create tickets.
 Updating an existing ticket requires a PUT method and the Webhooks integration only supports POST methods.

-Status and Priority
+### Status and priority

-The $ALERT_STATUS and $PRIORITY variables return strings (such as ALERT and NORMAL) instead of a numerical value expected by Freshservice’s API.
+The `$ALERT_STATUS` and `$PRIORITY` variables return strings (such as `ALERT` and `NORMAL`) instead of a numerical value expected by Freshservice’s API.
 To setup different levels of status and priorities, create duplicate webhooks with hard-coded status and priority fields.
-Then, @-mention those webhooks inside of related conditional statements, for example:
+Then, `@-mention` those webhooks inside of related conditional statements, for example:

 {{#is_warning}}
     Disk space usage is above 80%